tlswg/tls-record-limit/draft-ietf-tls-record-limit.md

 that the extension might not be negotiated when a connection is renegotiated or resumed.

-The record size limit can interact with the maximum transmission unit (MTU) in DTLS, but it is a separate and independent constraint on record size.
-In particular, it is not appropriate to use the record size limit in place of path MTU detection.
-The record size limit is a fixed property of an endpoint that is set during the handshake and fixed thereafter.
-In comparison, the MTU is determined by the network path and can change dynamically over time.
+The path maximum transmission unit (PMTU) in DTLS also limits the size of records.
+The record size limit SHOULD be set independently of PMTU.
+The record size limit is fixed during the handshake and so is best set based on constraints at the endpoint and not the current network environment.
+In comparison, the PMTU is determined by the network path and can change dynamically over time.
+See {{?PMTU=RFC8201}} and Section 4.1.1.1 of {{?DTLS}}
+for more detail on PMTU discovery.

 ## Record Expansion Limits {#expansion}